elylucas/ng-nest-realtime-apps/docs/lab2/JoiningAndLeavingRooms.md

 #### Add Interfaces

 To kick it off, we need a couple of data structures.
 We'll create `ChatService` and `Message` interfaces.
-The `Message` will represent a single chat message, and it will have the `user` and the `content` of the message as values.
+The `Message` will represent a single chat message and have the `user` and the `content` of the message as values.
 `ChatRoom` will hold the `users` and messages currently in a chat room.

 ```ts title=./server/src/chat/chat.service.ts